 will contain mild spoilers

 Brief mentions of sexual activity among prisoners in concentration camps.
+Fleeting references to sexual violence and coercion in camp settings.

 Graphic, pervasive depictions of Holocaust atrocities including beatings, starvation, executions, and mass death in concentration camps.